openschoolmanagement/docker-backing-services/README.md

 ## VCAP SERVICES

-VCAP_SERVICE shall be used as environment variables.
+VCAP_SERVICE for applications shall be used as environment variables.

 ```javascript
 {